Posts

 Image

 Last week I began considering Hamlet’s line to Gertrude, “when you are desirous to be blest, I’ll blessing beg of you” (3.4.192-3).
-[1] The idea of asking a blessing of a person in need led to Hebrew stories of Elijah and the widow(s): Elijah asks a favor before doing the needed miraculous work.
-This week, I will consider a third story of Elijah and the widow (2 Kings 4:1-7) [2] in which a woman’s husband died and left the family in debt.
+[1] The idea of asking a blessing of a person in need led to Hebrew stories of Elijah and Elisha and the widow(s): Elijah asks a favor before doing the needed miraculous work.
+This week, I will consider a third prophet-and-widow story of Elisha (successor to Elijah, in 2 Kings 4:1-7) [2] in which a woman’s husband died and left the family in debt.
 The widow’s sons are to go into debt slavery to repay the husband’s debts.
-Elijah asks what she has (a jar of oil), and tells her to collect vessels from neighbors.
+Elisha asks what she has (a jar of oil), and tells her to collect vessels from neighbors.
 She collects as many as they will give her.
-Elijah tells her to fill these with oil from her jar, which she does.
+Elisha tells her to fill these with oil from her jar, which she does.
 The oil does not run out until all of the vessels she collected from her neighbors are full.
-As further instructed from Elijah, she sells these, and in this way, she pays off her dead husband’s debts, and her sons are thereby saved.
-[3] WHAT DOES THIS HAVE TO DO WITH HAM
+As further instructed from Elisha, she sells these, and in this way, she pays off her dead husband’s debts, and her sons are thereby saved. [

 Thanks to readers, 29 November-6 December, 2022